gemfire/gemfire-examples/writer/README.md

 limitations under the License.
 -->

-# Geode Cache Writer Example
+# GemFire Cache Writer Example

 This is a simple example that demonstrates the use of a cache writer to validate modifications to a region.